FC Arsenal Kyiv: Creation of the club

 Arsenal was created as the Kyiv's city team and fully funded by the Kyiv City Administration with an annual budget of ₴40 million (~US$8 million).
 Transformation of CSKA into Arsenal was not a single day process and after 1 January 2002 the process was still ongoing.
 Under the Omelchenko's guardianship Arsenal played at the main national football venue (today Olimpiyskiy National Sports Complex) without any concerns, yet later it was "kicked out" of the capital and for sometime was forced to play in Boryspil or rent the Dynamo's home venues.
 Omelchenko who was a political opponent of Surkis brothers (Hryhoriy Surkis and Ihor Surkis) insisted that Dynamo should be playing at its home venue Lobanovsky Dynamo Stadium.

 While under the city government's ownership, Arsenal struggled financially, resorting to loaning many of its first team's squad players.
 Soon after election of a new mayor Leonid Chernovetskyi, the city had decreased funding to the club significantly as it sought to reduce its numerous sports holdings and on 13 July 2006 adopted a decision to sell it at auction scheduled on 14 November 2006 and starting at ₴1.1 million.
 Preparations to sell the club started earlier and no later than 1 June 2006.
 The initial auction failed to occur and was rescheduled, while the starting was lowered to ₴770,000.
 In May 2007, it was announced that the club would be demoted due to financial issues, however soon afterwards it was revealed that Arsenal would be purchased by Ukrainian oligarch, Vadim Rabinovich.
 The new owner started actively financing the club and its transfers.
 In January 2009 the Mayor of Kyiv Leonid Chernovetskyi bought Arsenal Kyiv for ₴1 from Rabynovich; Chernovetskiy's 30-year-old son Stepan became the club's president.
-The following year Rabynovich bought the club back due to the poor management.
+On 20 January 2009 in the newspaper "Ukraynskyi futbol" appeared a "satirical" article about the club's purchase "There will be stadiums on Mars" (На Марсі будуть стадіони?!), which told that the financial transaction of the club was connected with a real estate around the Ukrainian capital.
+Upon the purchase, the club's situation was critical and there were talks about merger with another Kyiv's club Obolon.
+The following year Rabinovich bought the club back due to the poor management.